giantswarm/mayu/docs/compiling.md

 ## Updating vendors

-To update the vendored libraries used by Mayu's binaries you need to havve [glide](https://github.com/Masterminds/glide) installed.
+To update the vendored libraries used by Mayu's binaries you need to have [glide](https://github.com/Masterminds/glide) installed.

 Updating the vendored libraries is done by running the following `glide` targets: